dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 If users install the Managed Browser from the app store and Intune does not manage it, it can be used as a basic web browser, with support for Single Sign-On through the Microsoft MyApps site.
 Users will be taken directly to the MyApps site, where they can see all of their provisioned SaaS applications.
 While the Managed Browser is not managed by Intune, it will not be able to access data from other Intune-managed applications.

+The Managed Browser does not support the Secure Sockets Layer version 3 (SSLv3) cryptographic protocol.

 You can create Managed Browser policies for the following device types: